Liard Highway Route

-At Virginia Falls the river drops 90 metres nearly double the vertical drop of Niagara Falls.
+At Virginia Falls the river drops 90 m nearly double the vertical drop of Niagara Falls.

 Nahanni National Park Reserve is the traditional homeland and hunting grounds for the Dene people.
 There is archaeological evidence of occupation dating back as far as 10,000 years.
-Today, the land is still hunting grounds for local indigenous people.
-The traditions, culture and stories associated with the land run deep.
+Today, the land is still a hunting ground for local indigenous people.
+The traditions, culture, and stories associated with the land run deep.

 The majority of visitors travel to the park by float plane via Fort Simpson or Yellowknife.

 Km 146 – Blackstone River and Blackstone River Day Use Area

 There is a small picnic area between the two bridges

 This park has campsites in a spectacular setting framed by stunning mountain views and abundant wildlife.
 This is an excellent campground with a nice shower house and flushing toilets.